SalvatorePreviti/js13k-2020/README.md

 - https://www.shadertoy.com/view/Xl2XRW - We got inspiration from here for the water Fractional Brownian motion.
 - http://prng.di.unimi.it/ - We used xoshiro pseudorandom number generator to feed randomness to our virtual island.
 - https://developer.mozilla.org/ - for documentation
+- https://twitter.com/kostik13337 for helping us in testing and fixing the font for Linux

 # Packages and tools: